 Completing the GED: The Next Step

-Passing the General Educational Development (GED) exam is a real accomplishment.
-According to the American Council on Education (ACE), the organization that manages the GED, the test is designed so that only 60% of high school seniors could pass on their first try.
+Passing the General Educational Development (GED) exam is a true accomplishment.
+According to GED Testing Service, the organization that manages the GED, the test is designed to show that you have the academic skills demonstrated by 60% of high school seniors.

-Successful completion of the exam means that you've earned a high school equivalency credential, which reflects a similar (but not identical) level of academic achievement as a high school diploma.
-In order to use this credential, you'll need to obtain a copy of your GED transcript.
+Successful completion of the exam means you've earned a high school equivalency credential, which reflects a similar (but not identical) level of academic achievement compared to a high school diploma.
+In order to use this credential, you need to obtain a copy of your GED transcript.
 For people who took the test in the U.S. or Canada, this can be acquired by contacting your original testing center.
-Military personnel, test takers in correctional facilities and individuals who took the exam overseas can request a copy via the online GED transcript request form on the ACE website (www.acenet.edu).
+Military personnel, test takers in correctional facilities and individuals who took the exam overseas can request a copy via the GED Testing Service transcript request form.

-Once you have a copy of your transcript, there are two main ways that you can take advantage of your new credential: To pursue postsecondary education or to advance in your career.
+Once you have a copy of your transcript, there are two main ways you can take advantage of your new credential - you can pursue postsecondary education or advance in your career.

-There are many good reasons to pursue a college degree, including personal enrichment and increased career opportunities.
-Although your new credential doesn't guarantee you college admission, it can open doors: According to ACE, over 98% of colleges and universities accept the GED transcript in lieu of a high school diploma for admission.
+Some of the many reasons to pursue a college degree include increased career opportunities and better earning potential.
+Although your new credential doesn't guarantee college admission, it can open doors: According to GED Testing Service, over 95% of colleges and universities accept the GED transcript in lieu of a high school diploma for admission.

-If you're considering postsecondary study, the first thing you'll want to do is consider your long term goals.
+If you're considering postsecondary study, you'll first want to decide on your long-term goals.
 If you have a career in mind, find out what the typical educational requirements are, including specific subject areas and advanced degrees.
 For example, most states allow you to become a registered nurse with just an associate's degree in nursing, but you'll eventually need a master's degree in the field to become a nurse practitioner.

 Passing the GED can also help you advance your career.
-Even if you aren't interested in pursuing long term postsecondary education, your new credential can help you get access to professional training programs at community colleges and vocational schools.
+Even if you aren't interested in pursuing long-term postsecondary education, your new credential can help you access professional training programs at community colleges and vocational schools.

 Your GED transcript can also help you get through the door at a new job or advance within your current company.
-ACE reports that 96% of employers accept the high school equivalency credential for eligibility for both hiring and promotion.
+GED Testing Service reports that 96% of employers accept the high school equivalency credential for hiring eligibility.

 If you're happy with your current company, ask your boss to meet with you.
 Tell him or her about your recent achievement and find out if it opens up any new opportunities for you within the company.
-You may not be offered a promotion right away, but earning your GED credential may qualify you to apply for one at the appropriate time.
+You may not be offered a promotion right away, but your GED credential could qualify you to apply for another position at the appropriate time.